Advanced Search

 What about the tenancy deposit?

-It is quite a common requirement for a deposit to be equivalent to between four to eight weeks rent and is required to be held in during the tenancy, against the satisfactory performance by the tenant of all the obligations under the tenancy agreement; but mainly, those relating to the cleanliness and condition of the property.
-Anderson Hacking has a policy to collect a six week deposit, unless otherwise negotiated.
-Under legislation, which came into effect on 6 April 2007, any landlord or agent who takes a deposit from a tenant(s) for an Assured Shorthold Tenancy, must safeguard it in an approved Tenancy Deposit Scheme.
+It is now law that a deposit can be taken to equivalent of 5 weeks rent (for tenancies under £50,000 pa) and is required to be held in during the tenancy, against the satisfactory performance by the tenant of all the obligations under the tenancy agreement; but mainly, those relating to the cleanliness and condition of the property.
 Anderson Hacking is registered with the Deposit Protection Service (DPS) and the deposit monies get sent to them within 10 days of the start of any new tenancy to be held on the Landlords behalf.

 • Advanced Search